-When families first started to use kamon on battle flags and other battle equipment, the shape and size of the crests were not restricted.
+When families first started to use kamon on battle flags and other battle equipment, the shape and size of the crests weren’t restricted.
 But in the Sengoku Period, two formal kimono styles that displayed kamon were created.
-They were suō 素袍, a ceremonial robe for samurai, and kataginu 肩衣, a sleeveless ceremonial robe for samurai.
+They were suou 素袍, a ceremonial robe for samurai, and kataginu 肩衣, a sleeveless ceremonial robe for samurai.
 These kimono styles standardized the crests’ shape and size, so crests were often enclosed in round or square frames.

 MORE THAN ONE KAMON

-Even though two kamon have been revealed to be the Ebata family’s kamon, it’s not critical to conclude that the family has to choose one kamon over the other.
-More evidence would be necessary to come to that conclusion.
-In the meantime, it’s possible that my family could’ve more recently adopted a second kamon.
-It’s a fact that some families, especially among the samurai class, possessed more than one kamon.
+As I previously learned, the Ebata family possesses two kamon.
+But, it’s not necessary to conclude that my family must choose one kamon over the other.
+It’s a fact that Japanese families, especially among the samurai class, often possessed more than one kamon.